 What’s your sign?

-How did that transpose into a career in makeup?
+How did that transpose into working in photography?

 I became a photographer quite haphazardly.
 I didn’t set out to become one, it sort of just happened.
 I was working as a model/waiter for a few years when, at the age of 28, I got a camera as a gift from a very good friend of mine.
 Up until that point, I was just coasting, working as a model, which did take me around the world.
 I credit those travels for my art and cultural education.